intel/iotivity-node/README.md

 0. Grab a [snapshot][] of iotivity from its git repository and unpack it locally.
 0. Make sure a build toolchain, [scons][] (a build tool), and the headers for the above-mentioned library dependencies are installed.
 Your distribution should provide all these tools and libraries.
 0. `cd iotivity`
-0. If you're building against version 1.2.0 of iotivity on OSX or Windows, you will first need to apply the downstream patches which iotivity-node provides in the `patches/` subdirectory.
-You can use `git apply <path-to-patch>` for this.
-These patches are on track to appear in later versions of iotivity, so they will disappear from later versions of iotivity-node.
+0. If you're building against version 1.2.0 of iotivity on OSX or Windows, you will first need to apply all the downstream patches which iotivity-node provides in the `patches/` subdirectory except the patch which removes the boost dependency.
+The latter patch serves only to improve build time by eliminating the ability to build targets which require boost.
+You can apply the patches with `git apply <path-to-patch>`.
+All these patches except the boost elmination patch are on track to appear in later versions of iotivity, so they will disappear from later versions of iotivity-node.
 0. scons has the concept of targets just like make.
 You can get a list of targets contained in the iotivity repository, as well as a listing of recognized build flags via `scons --help`.
-The only targets you need for the node.js bindings are `octbstack` and `json2cbor`.
-Thus, run `scons SECURED=1 json2cbor octbstack` to build these targets.
+The only targets you need for the node.js bindings are `octbstack` and `json2cbor` if you are building in SECURED=1 mode.
+Thus, run `scons SECURED=1 json2cbor octbstack` to build these targets or `scons octbstack` if you do not require `SECURED=1` mode.

     On OSX you need more targets than just `octbstack` and `json2cbor` because on that platform iotivity does not build `octbstack` as a shared library, but rather as an archive.
 Thus, you need to build all targets that correspond to archives that go into the Linux `liboctbstack` shared library:

     * `c_common`
     * `coap`
     * `connectivity_abstraction`
-    * `json2cbor`
     * `logger`
     * `ocsrm`
     * `octbstack`
     * `routingmanager`

-0. Now that iotivity is built, clone this repository, and change directory into it.
+0. Now that iotivity is built, clone this repository and change directory into it.
 0. Set the following environment variables:
 	* `OCTBSTACK_CFLAGS` - this should contain the compiler flags for locating the iotivity include files.
 For example, the value of this variable can be `-I/home/nix/iot/iotivity/resource/csdk/stack/include`.
 	* `OCTBSTACK_LIBS` - this should contain the linker flags necessary for locating `liboctbstack.so` both at compile time and at runtime.
 Its value can be as simple as `-loctbstack` if liboctbstack is in /usr/lib, but may need to be as complex as `-L/home/nix/iot/iotivity/out/linux/x86/release -loctbstack -Wl,-rpath=/home/nix/iot/iotivity/out/linux/x86/release` if liboctbstack.so is located on an unusual path.